martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/get-peripheral-information.md

 1. Save the CSV file in .XLSX format.
 The first sheet in the CSV file must be titled **PERIPHERALS**.

    > [!IMPORTANT]
    > If sensitivity labels are enabled in your tenant, verify that the Excel file has a label of non-business, public, or general.
+Any other more confidential setting will cause the import to fail.

 1. Sign in and open the [Microsoft Teams Pro Management portal](https://portal.rooms.microsoft.com/), in the **Devices** page, select __Import__ to add the device inventory to upload the file you modified.

 1. Verify that the device and desk association is updated successfully in the Teams Pro Management portal.